woutdp/live_svelte/README.md

 end
 ```

 2. Ignore build files in your `.gitignore`.
-The sigil will create Svelte files that are then picked up by `esbuild`, these files don't need to be included in your git repo:
+The sigil will create Svelte files that are then picked up by Vite, these files don't need to be included in your git repo:

 ```gitignore
 # Ignore automatically generated Svelte files by the ~V sigil